 Encourage your B2B audience to create and share visual content and past blog posts related to your brand.
 User-generated content (UGC) can include photos, videos, or illustrations showcasing your products or services.
 Repost and share UGC, giving credit to the creators, to strengthen brand advocacy and engage with your audience.

-On its LinkedIn page, infinite ITES asks its followers what is more important in B2B marketing, whether quantifying leads or quality interaction.
+On its LinkedIn page, Infinite ITES asks its followers what is more important in a B2B marketing strategy, whether quantifying leads or quality interaction.
 Infinite ITES is a digital marketing platform specializing in B2B Tech Performance marketing.

 You must experiment with interactive visual content like quizzes, polls, and infographics.
 These types of content encourage user participation and provide an engaging experience.
 Users can interact with the content, gaining valuable insights while keeping them involved.